vlocityinc/vlocity_build/README.md

 In this Error the Product being deployed is the iPhone with Global Key `02d3feaf-a390-2f57-a08c-2bfc3f9b7333` and the error is stating that one of the Product Child Items could not find the referenced product with Global Key `db65c1c5-ada4-7952-6aa5-8a6b2455ea02`.
 This means the other Product must also be deployed.

 Additionally, Deploys will run all of the Triggers associated with Objects during their import.
-As their are various rules across the Vlocity Data Model, sometimes errors will occur due to attempts to create what is considered "bad data".
+As there are various rules across the Vlocity Data Model, sometimes errors will occur due to attempts to create what is considered "bad data".
 These issues must be fixed on a case by case basis.

+Some errors are related to potential data quality issues:
+`Product2/adac7afa-f741-80dd-9a69-f8a5aa61eb56 >> IPhone Charger - Error - Product you are trying to add is missing a Pricebook Entry in pricebook >>2018 Pricebook<< Please add product to pricebook and try again`

+While not clear from the wording, this error indicates that one of the Child Products being added to this Product will potentially cause issues because the Child Product is not in the 2018 Pricebook.
+To workaround this issue it is most simple to disable temporarily disable the listed Pricebook.
+This error is generally caused by a cascading failure and can also be solved by deploying the listed pricebook on its own with the command:

+`vlocity packDeploy -manifest '["Pricebook2/2018 Pricebook"]'`

 ## Cleaning Bad Data
 This tool includes a script to help find and eliminate "bad data".
 It can be run with the following command: